-If for example your AP and AR information is contributing to your cash flow forecast, it makes sense to have these cash flows mapped to your cash forecasting software.
+If, for example, your AP and AR information is contributing to your cash flow forecast, it makes sense to have these cash flows mapped to your cash forecasting software.
 This is normally done via an Application Programming Interface (API) or a file load, depending on your cash forecasting software provider.

 There will often be a mapping exercise to pre categorise and group the data from the source system into the appropriate grouping for your forecasting system.
-For example you may be forecasting in weeks but you ERP records transactions at a daily level.
+For example you may be forecasting in weeks but your ERP records transactions at a daily level.
 That is just a case of grouping the days into weeks before loading the information into your forecast.

 Bank File Downloads

-Most banks can provided bank statements in electronic formats.
+Most banks can provide bank statements in electronic formats.
 The two main formats are BAI2 and MT940s.
 In general, but not exclusively, BAI2 tends to be favoured in the U.S. and MT940s in Europe.
 Each of these standards have their differences.
 In the case of MT940 there are structured and unstructured formats, relating to how the data is organised in the files.

 Unfortunately some banks have slight differences in their implementations, particularly in the case of MT940 structured files.This can be an inconvenience if you bank with multiple different banks, but again that is an issue of implementation rather than a treasury problem.

 There are fewer data sources providing forward looking or future information.
 The knowledge of future trading exists mainly in planning departments.
 There are still some systems which can provide information however.

 Treasury Management Systems (TMS)